Buying Off-The-Plan Properties

 In the contract of sale for your off-the-plan property, you’ll find what’s called a sunset clause.
 This is a statement that puts a time limit on the validity of the contract.
-If the developer fails to complete the project by the date specified in the clause then the contract will be declared null and void.
+If the developer fails to complete the project by the date specified in the clause then the contract may be declared null and void.
 In this scenario, the deposit must be returned to you.

 The sunset clause is essentially created to protect you from excessive building delays.
-In some cases, dodgy developers have purposely run over the date specified in the sunset clause in order to resell the property for a higher price.
+In some cases, developers have purposely run over the date specified in the sunset clause in order to resell the property for a higher price.
 That’s why it’s so important that a legal professional such as a property lawyer reviews your contract and ensures the building deadlines for your property are within a reasonable timeframe.

 Your checklist for buying off the plan